Higher symplectic capacities: Introduction

-It turns out that the capacities $\gapac_\bb$ are part of an even larger family of capacities $\rapac_\bb$ indexed by $\bb \in \ovl{S}S\K$.
-Whereas the capacities $\gapac_\bb$ are defined using the $\Li$ structure on linearized contact homology $\chlin$, the capacities $\rapac_\bb$ are defined using the $\Li$ structure on the full contact homology algebra $\cha$, and hence make fuller use of the structure of rational symplectic field theory.
-For $X$ a Liouville domain with contact boundary $Y$, their construction is based on $\Li$ augmentations
+The local tangency constraints appearing in the definition of $\gapac_\bb$ are key to the dimensional stability property, but we can also consider various other geometric constraints and define corresponding (typically unstable) capacities.
+Indeed, the family $\{\gapac_\bb\}$ is part of larger family given by replacing local tangency constraints with more general multibranched local tangency constraints of the form $\lll \T^{m_1}p,\dots, \T^{m_b}p\rrr$.
+Roughly, this requires curves to pass through the specified point $p$ in $b$ branches, with the $i$th branch tangent to order $m_i$ to the local divisor $D$ (see \S\ref{subsec:multibr_loc_tan}).
+We denote this family of capacities by $\{\rapac_\bb\}$, where now $\bb \in \ovl{S}\K[\tt_1,\tt_2,\tt_3,\dots]$.
+We note that in lieu of the stabilization property we have a disjoint union property (see \S\ref{subsubsec:disjoint_union_lb}), the ECH analogue of which has many important ramifications (see e.g. \cite{cristofaro2015asymptotics,cristofaro2016one,iriedense}).

-for $b,m_i \geq 0$.
-These augmentations can be interpreted as counting curves in $X$ having an order $b$ self-contact singularity at the point $p$, with the $i$th branch satisfying an order $m_i$ tangency constraint for $i = 1,...,b$.
-For example $\aug \lll p,p \rrr$ counts curves in $X$ with a node at $p$.
-We refer the reader to \cite{enumerating} for a detailed discussion of curves with multibranched tangency constraints.
+Whereas the capacities $\gapac_\bb$ are defined using the $\Li$ structure on linearized contact homology $\chlin(X)$, the capacities $\{\rapac_\bb\}$ require the $\Li$ on the full contact homology algebra $\cha(X)$.
+This algebraic structure, which we describe in \S\ref{subsubsec:Li_str_on_CHA}, gives a perspective on rational symplectic field theory which is particularly useful for defining symplectic capacities.\footnote{The recent preprint \cite{latschev2022remarks} explains in detail the relationship between our constructions and the original RSFT formalism of \cite{EGH2000}.}